 Tips for Parents of Teens

 Parenting a teenager can be both challenging and rewarding.
 Many teens have conflicting feelings about growing up and aren't yet able to gracefully manage these emotions.
 They can be inconsistent with their affections, argumentative, and at times even hurtful.
-As your teen struggles with becoming independent, it is natural for him or her to detach from you at times.
+As your teen struggles with becoming independent, it is natural for them to detach from you at times.
 Remember that your teen still needs you.
-Although he or she may not ever let on, your unconditional love and guidance are important and valued.
+Although your teen may not ever let on, your unconditional love and guidance are important and valued.

-- Stay connected.
-Go to your teen's games and performances.
-This tells your teen that he or she is important and opens the door to communication.
+Go to your teen's activities.
+This tells teens that they are important and opens the door to communication.

-- Be flexible.
 Teens want and need boundaries with limits that fit their age and development.
 As your teen matures, change rules as appropriate to reward responsible behavior.
 Also, realize that being fair sometimes means agreeing to bend the rules.
 Teens are less likely to resent a parent who discusses situations rationally and in an adult manner.
-Sometimes finding a compromise with your teenager is the most effective solution, because teens, like most people, often react poorly to too many hard-and-fast rules.
+Sometimes finding a compromise with your teenager is the most effective solution.

 Author: Healthwise Staff